David Vitter

-David Bruce Vitter (born May 3, 1961) is an American politician, attorney, and lobbyist who represented Louisiana in the United States Senate from 2005 to 2017.
+David Bruce Vitter (born May 3, 1961) is an American politician who served as a United States Senator from Louisiana from 2005 to 2017.
 A member of the Republican Party, Vitter served in the Louisiana House of Representatives from 1992 to 1999 and in the U.S. House of Representatives from 1999 to 2005.

 Vitter was first elected to the U.S. Senate in 2004.
 He was the first Republican to represent Louisiana in the Senate since the Reconstruction Era, and the first ever Republican to be popularly elected.
-In 2007, Vitter admitted to and apologized for past involvement with prostitution as part of a Washington, D.C. escort service which gained much notoriety and while not affecting his 2010 election, is believed to have played a part in his loss of the 2015 gubernatorial election.
-In 2010, Vitter won a second Senate term by defeating Democratic U.S. Representative Charlie Melançon.

-Vitter unsuccessfully ran for governor to succeed the term-limited Bobby Jindal in the 2015 gubernatorial election.
-He lost the general election to Democrat John Bel Edwards.
-While conceding defeat to Edwards, Vitter announced that he would not seek reelection to his Senate seat in 2016 and would retire from office at the completion of his term.
+In 2007, Vitter admitted to and apologized for past involvement with prostitution as a client of a Washington, D.C. escort service.
+Despite Vitter's disclosure, he was re-elected to the Senate in 2010; however, the disclosure is believed to have played a part in his loss of the 2015 gubernatorial election.
+Vitter ran for governor to succeed the term-limited Bobby Jindal in the 2015 gubernatorial election, losing the general election to Democrat John Bel Edwards.
+While conceding defeat to Edwards, Vitter announced that he would not seek reelection to the Senate in 2016 and would retire from office at the completion of his term.
 Following the conclusion of his second Senate term, Vitter became a lobbyist.

 Early life and education

-David Bruce Vitter was born on May 3, 1961 in New Orleans, Louisiana.
+David Bruce Vitter was born on May 3, 1961, in New Orleans, Louisiana.
 He is the son of Audrey Malvina (née St. Raymond) and Albert Leopold Vitter.
 Vitter graduated in 1979 from De La Salle High School in New Orleans.
 While a student at De La Salle, Vitter participated in the Close Up Washington civic education program.
 He received a Bachelor of Arts from Harvard College in 1983; a second B.A. from Magdalen College, Oxford in 1985, as a Rhodes Scholar; and a Juris Doctor degree in 1988 from the Tulane University Law School in New Orleans.
 He was a practicing lawyer, and adjunct law professor at Tulane and Loyola University New Orleans.

 Vitter and his wife Wendy, a former prosecutor, have four children.
 Vitter's brother Jeffrey is a computer scientist who has served as chancellor of the University of Mississippi from January 2016 to January 2019.